Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 Tea Set For One At The Smokehouse Hotel & Restaurant, Cameron Highlands – Photo by Travelswithsun

-For an “atas” (slang for luxury in Malaysia) feel, you can try this posh cafe in an elegant colonial-style mansion.
+For an “atas” (slang for luxury in Malaysia) feel, you can try this posh place in an elegant colonial-style mansion.

 Fancy Ambiance At Jim Thomson, Cameron Highlands Resort